 * Food.
 We suggest that you buy it at home.
 You can get more here if you run short

 * Fishing gear including landing net and tape measure

-* Bath soap, towels, face cloths, toilet tissue
+* Bath soap, hair shampoo, towels, face cloths, toilet tissue

 * Dish soap, dish towels, dish cloth and scrub pads

 A boat for each two persons complete with swivel seats, 6 horse outboard motor and unlimited gasoline are included with your cabin as one package.

 Long distance telephone calling to anywhere in Canada and the USA is free of charge from our library phone.

 The cabins have inside toilets, running hot and cold water (from a well), electric heat and air conditioning.
 There are two central shower houses.
 Bedding is supplied.

 The cabin has a large refrigerator with a freezer compartment.
 The full size glass-top electric range has four burners and oven.
 Also supplied are microwave oven, coffee maker, toaster and all pots, pans, dishes and silverware.
 A propane gas grill is outside the door.
 Living rooms have a lovely view of the lake.
 To clean fish, we have a screened fish house, equipped with running water, waste disposal unit and light.

 The cabins are right by the lake.
 To reach us, you will drive into Chapleau and park at our boat docks.
 From there, the cabins are reached by a 10 minute boat ride.
 If during your stay you need to buy supplies, you can easily take your fishing boat to Chapleau and tie up at our boat docks.
 There is a supermarket, bait, beer and liquor store all close to our boat docks.